-Jacqueline Jossa and Dan Osborne talk baby name as due date approaches
+Jacqueline Jossa and Dan Osborne baby name ideas as EastEnders actress gives birth

-Dan Osborne and his wife have revealed they’re having a baby girl - but what will they name Teddy and Ella’s younger sister?
+Dan Osborne and his wife have welcomed a second baby girl - but what will they name Teddy and Ella’s younger sister?

-Jacqueline Jossa is pregnant with her second baby with husband Dan Osborne and is due to give birth any day now.
+Jacqueline Jossa has given birth to her second daughter with husband Dan Osborne.

-So with the birth impending, what will the EastEnders’ actress and Dan – who are currently on a break – be naming their second daughter?
+So while we're all waiting for the first picture, what we really want to know is what will the EastEnders’ actress and Dan – who are currently on a break – be naming their second daughter?

 During an interview with OK! magazine, Jacqueline admitted the former TOWIE star already has a name picked out for Ella’s little sister.